 Living in the province, I am not exposed to public modes of transportation.
 Getting on a train is unfamiliar to me.
 However, even with the most overwhelming system in the world, Seoul subway system is actually easy to navigate.
 Download the SUBWAY KOREA app on your mobiles to find ease as you roam around the city.
 Maps will also be a lot of help!
 These will be your lifelines as you travel in South Korea.

-If you are a budget traveler, your best option would be backpacker hostels with dorm-type rooms.
+If you’re a budget traveler, your best option would be backpacker hostels with dorm-type rooms.
 You can book a room for a little less than ₱400/night only!
 However, if you want more privacy, you may consider D7 Suites in Dongdaemun or Namsan City Hotel in Myeongdong.
 Both hotels have rooms from ₱2,000/night and up.
-Check the rates via the AGODA plug-in on this site as there are HUGE DISCOUNTS offered from time to time.
+Use the search engine below to book discounted rooms.

 MUST-VISITs IN SOUTH KOREA